Mountain Science Expo 2014: Science- JUST DO IT!

-From professional scientists and naturalists, to local businesses and organizations we'll explore the active science community in our mountains and how we can be a part of it through various Citizen Science projects.
+From professional scientists and naturalists, to local businesses and organizations we'll explore the active science community in our mountains and where we can find STEAM in our everyday lives.

 Mountain Science Expo's Schedule of Events:

 10am-5pm Hands on exhibits in the Auditorium, Citizen Science Fair

 11:30am-12:30pm Hunters from the Sky (birds of prey program) in Baker Exhibit Center Lower Lobby